New app alerts women to stop saying "sorry" at work

-NEW YORK, Jan 6 (Thomson Reuters Foundation) - Saying sorry might sound like good manners but a new app is helping women to stop apologizing so often that they undermine their authority, particularly in the workplace.
+NEW YORK (Thomson Reuters Foundation) - Saying sorry might sound like good manners but a new app is helping women to stop apologizing so often that they undermine their authority, particularly in the workplace.

 "Just Not Sorry" highlights each time a user types a key word or phrase such as "sorry," "I think" or "I’m no expert" in email, said its creator Tami Reiss.